-A single bottle of Nestlé Pure Life had concentrations of microfiber plastics up to 10,000 pieces per liter.
-The type of plastic used to make bottle caps was the most common type of microplastic fiber found in bottled water.
+A single bottle of Nestlé Pure Life had up to 10,000 pieces of microplastics per liter.
+The plastic used to make bottle caps was the most common type of microplastic found in bottled water.

-Plastic has also been found in sea salt, and researchers attribute that to the ubiquitous nature of single-use plastics such as water bottles, which comprise the majority of plastic waste.
-In 2015 about 70 percent of plastic water bottles went unrecycled, and much of this plastic waste ends up in landfills, incinerators or in — you guessed it — our oceans and seas.
+In 2015, about 70% of plastic water bottles went unrecycled.
+Much of that plastic waste ends up in landfills, incinerators or in — you guessed it — our oceans and seas.
 Plastic has also been found in seafood, beer, honey and sugar.

 We need more research on the extent of microplastic pollution and the best ways to treat water to remove it.
 It’s also clear that we need to upgrade water treatment plant infrastructure so it can handle this new pollutant.
 But the best way to address this pollution is at the source by reducing plastic waste in the environment.